Namk-hub/MIdnight-Forks/README.md

 Midnight Forks is a simple restaurant landing page built using **HTML and CSS only**.
 The goal was to create a cozy, late-night food vibe with bold visuals and a clean, structured layout.

-This project focuses purely on frontend layout and design — no JavaScript involved.
-💻 Designed primarily for desktop and laptop screens.
-Responsive support is not included yet.

 ---